superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * Lunar Client -- Suspicious behavior(Obfuscates logs or atleast used to)
   * I remember an issue where Lunar Client had broken hit detection for a short period of time, not sure if this was actually true, if so, it shouldn't be editing player behavior
 * TLauncher -- Piracy, Installs suspicious certificates onto your computer, steals mods, Stole the name and some other drama with TL Legacy/Legacy Launcher
-* Curse Forge/Curse Forge Launcher -- Curse forge has had issues with malware, weird practices(allowed illegal copies of Iris/Sodium for a while) and has been superseded by Modrinth
+* Curse Forge/Curse Forge Launcher -- Curse forge has had issues with malware, weird practices(allowed illegal copies of Iris/Sodium for a while) and has been superseded by Modrinth.
+I'd only recommend using CurseForge for older versions of the game or if you have to.
+And if you do, I'd recommend downloading the jar for the mod directly or using Prism
 * Optifine -- Has violated Minecraft's EULA several times in the past, closed source, can cause a lot of issues.
 Sodium provides far better performance and you can find alternatives with more features